wallarm/product-documentation/docs/2.16/updating-migrating/what-is-new.md

     * `db_files`: object with information about the proton.db file
     * `overlimits_time`: the number of attacks with the type [Overlimiting of computational resources](../attacks-vulns-list.md#overlimiting-of-computational-resources) detected by the WAF node
 * Dropped support of the operating system CentOS 6.x
+* Ability to append or replace the value of the NGINX header `Server`.
+For setup, it is required to add an appropriate rule to the application profile.
+To add the rule, please contact [our technical support](mailto:support@wallarm.com)